 deny all; # deny all remaining ips

-This configuration file can be easily generated by this script1:
+This configuration file can be easily generated by this script:

 #!/usr/bin/bash